baloghb0110/bbdapp/README.md

 It's an attendance manager application, where you can create daily attendance and signatures on the workspaces you create.
 For each employee hired, you can generate an excel spreadsheet for each month showing their signatures and dates

+There is also admin access, where you can manage employees, create/delete, the same applies to workspaces.

 ## Quick Setup

 1. Download and install Node.js , which we use to manage our dependencies.
 If Node.js is already installed in your machine and jump to step 2.